rstam/mongo-csharp-driver/Docs/reference/content/index.md

 The [What's New]({{< relref "what_is_new.md" >}}) section contains the major new features of the driver.

-The 2.8.0 driver includes bug fixes and depends on newer versions of some our external dependencies.
+The 2.8.0 driver includes bug fixes and depends on newer versions of several external dependencies.

 ## Upgrading